Chandraprakash Umapathy, MDGastroenterology

-Get a second chance at life when an expert surgeon at University Health Transplant Center performs a single- or double-lung transplant for you.
+Get a second chance at life when an expert surgeon at University Health Transplant Institute performs a single- or double-lung transplant for you.
 Look forward to a better quality of life and a return to everyday activities.

 Experienced Transplant Team

 Trust our experienced, board-certified transplant doctors and surgeons to give you the best possible care.
 You’ll benefit from our team’s high-quality care, medical expertise and surgical excellence.

 You may need a lung transplant if you have a severe lung problem that does not improve with other treatments.
 To determine if you’ll benefit from a lung transplant, your assessment process at University Health will include:

 - Your first visit

 - Evaluation and testing